The North Carolina Zoo Announces Birth of Five Critically Endangered American Red Wolves

 The pups are being kept in a quiet, non-public viewing area of the Zoo and have minimal contact with staff and keepers.
 This allows their mother to raise the pups with the least amount of stress in a natural habitat.

-Once common throughout the southeastern United States, American red wolves are the most endangered canid in the world.
-The wolves were driven to near extinction during the late 1960s, but the U.S. Fish and Wildlife Service began an aggressive conservation effort – the American Red Wolf Recovery Program – that led to new ways to track and protect the species.
+Once common throughout the southeastern United States, the wolves were driven to near extinction during the late 1960s, but the U.S. Fish and Wildlife Service began an aggressive conservation effort – the American Red Wolf Recovery Program – that led to new ways to track and protect the species.

 The Zoo has been part of the American Red Wolf Recovery Program since 1994.
-The Zoo’s red wolf pack has bred nine pups over the past three years and has successfully bred 29 wolves since the program began.
-Currently, there are about 230 (that number can change daily during the whelping season) red wolves in breeding programs throughout the U.S. and an estimated 30 in the wild, found only in eastern North Carolina.
-Red wolves normally have three to five pups per litter.
+The Zoo’s red wolf pack has bred eleven pups over the past three years and has successfully bred 34 wolves since the program began.
+Currently, there are about 240 (that number can change daily during the whelping season) red wolves in breeding programs throughout the U.S. Red wolves normally have three to five pups per litter.